Protect Your Family With These Fire Prevention Tips

 In the event of a fire, many people will instinctively look for a fire extinguisher.
 Just like smoke alarms and CO detectors, fire extinguishers play a critical role in fire prevention.

 However, there are separate types of fire extinguishers for every type of fire.
 The NFPA categorizes these in the following classes of fire:

 A good home extinguisher is an ABC class that extinguishes all three classifications of fires, which are common in homes.

-And remember, that safety doesn’t stop when you and your family is asleep.
+And remember, that safety doesn't stop when you and your family are asleep.